BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning

 \section{Abstract}

 Large language models (LLMs) have demonstrated significant reasoning capabilities in scientific discovery but struggle to bridge the gap to physical execution in wet-labs.
-In these irreversible environments, probabilistic hallucinations are not merely incorrect, but also cause equipment damage or experimental failure.
-To address this, we propose \textbf{BioProAgent}, a neuro-symbolic framework that anchors probabilistic planning in a deterministic Finite State Machine (FSM).
+In these irreversible environments, probabilistic hallucinations are not merely incorrect; they can cause equipment damage or experimental failure.
+We propose \textbf{BioProAgent}, a neuro-symbolic framework that anchors probabilistic planning in a deterministic Finite State Machine (FSM).
 We introduce a State-Augmented Planning mechanism that enforces a rigorous \textit{Design-Verify-Rectify} workflow, ensuring hardware compliance before execution.
 Furthermore, we address the context bottleneck inherent in complex device schemas by \textit{Semantic Symbol Grounding}, reducing token consumption by $\sim$6$\times$ through symbolic abstraction.
-In the extended BioProBench benchmark, BioProAgent achieves 95.6\% physical compliance (compared to 21.0\% for ReAct), demonstrating that neuro-symbolic constraints are essential for reliable autonomy in irreversible physical environments. \footnote{Code at \url{https://github.com/YuyangSunshine/bioproagent} and project at \url{https://yuyangsunshine.github.io/BioPro-Project/}}
+In the extended BioProBench benchmark, BioProAgent achieves 95.6\% physical compliance (compared to 21.0\% for ReAct), demonstrating that neuro-symbolic constraints are essential for reliable autonomy in irreversible physical environments.
+Code: \href{https://github.com/YuyangSunshine/bioproagent}{https://github.com/YuyangSunshine/bioproagent} | Website: \href{https://yuyangsunshine.github.io/BioPro-Project}{BioPro-Project}.